 With a relevant product backlog in place, it is possible to do precise estimations on the workload and forecast what will be completed when with few deviations.

-A to-do list and an action plan make you more productive.
+A to-do list in the daily planner and an action plan make you more productive.
 When there’s a clear guideline of what needs to be completed and when the deadlines are, there’s less room for procrastination.

 Reducing confusion and delays